Sunday, May 1, 2011

 Why should poor people be allowed to take advantage of the good fortune, hard work, bright ideas and risk taking of the rich?
 The rich actually benefit more from the government--they benefit from the transportation and communication infrastructure--they benefit from a safe financial environment--they benefit from an educated consumer (or should) and from a healthy labour force (or should)--the armed forces of a country are protecting their larger stack of goods.
 Too much income inequality is bad for everyone.

-It all goes back the fact that we as humans prosper best when we recognize our inter-dependence and optimize it.
+It all goes back to the fact that we as humans prosper best when we recognize our inter-dependence and optimize it.
 As Oliver Wendal Holmes said, taxes are the price paid for civilization.
 There is much to be grateful for what a government has done and what it can do.
 But yes, it is our money that we have consented to be put to good use and we are entitled to supervise that use and argue over how it is calculated, collected and spent.

 Being able to pay taxes makes you more fortunate than others.
 Being able to pay more taxes makes you more fortunate than many others.